-B12 is found in animal foods such as fish, dairy products, eggs and various types of meat.
+B12 is found in animal foods including fish, dairy products, eggs and meat.
 This is the reason why vegetarians can be prone to a B12 deficiency.
-There are a number of effects which a B12 deficiency can lead to and some of these are outside of the fitness realm, such as vision problems and mood swings and disturbances.
+There are a number of effects which a B12 deficiency can lead to and some of these are outside of the fitness realm, such as vision problems and mood swings / disturbances.

 When it comes to fitness, there are a number of reasons why a B12 deficiency can have an effect.
 Symptoms include muscle weakness, fatigue and shaky movements.
-The reason for this is because B12 will assist your body in converting carbohydrates into glucose, which the body will use to give you energy.
-So even if you are doing the right thing and consuming carbohydrates before that workout, a B12 deficiency could be undoing the good work, as those carbs will not be properly converted into the energy you’ll need.
+The reason for this is because B12 will boost your body in converting carbohydrates into glucose.
+In turn, this is how you get energy for exercise and day to day activity.
+So even if you are doing the right thing and consuming carbohydrates before that workout, a B12 deficiency could be undoing the good work.
+When those carbs will not be properly converted into the energy you’ll need, the problem gets compounded.

 Although performing very different roles, both Iron and B12 are essential in ensuring that your body remains fit and healthy.
 If you are lacking in either of the two fitness and exercise can be greatly affected.
-An iron deficiency can lead to a lack of oxygen reaching your body, which will leave you fatigued and unable to exercise, while a lack of B12 might see those energy levels decrease as the carbs aren’t converted into glucose.
+An iron deficiency will quickly lead to a lack of oxygen reaching your body, which will leave you fatigued and unable to exercise.
+While a lack of B12 will see those energy levels decrease as the carbs aren’t converted into glucose.
 If worried you are in either iron or B12, consult a qualified medical professional.

 Check out the latest Fitness Equipment Reviews: